Celsius273/SE-350-rtx/README.md

 It guarantees it eventually sets itself to the lowest priority and releases the processor, but it detected a livelock condition.

 The combination of the two kinds of tests allows the first 3 processes to accurately report when and how a specific API is failing and the last 3 processes to detect more complex failures.

+### Additions for P2
+The test processes were enhanced to test the new IPC primitives.
+In addition, the strict FIFO ordering requirement was removed because timeslicing can arbitrarily cause a process to be executed out of FIFO order.
+Instead, each test process will release the processor up to `NUM_PROCS` times.

 ## Linear list
 To help implement the queueing for processes and for memory management, there's a generic linear list.